laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/unit-projects/unit-three-project-requirements.md

 This project requires **planning** organized within a **Trello board** with the following **lists**:

-- **Icebox**: Holds user stories that have yet to be moved to the _Current/MVP_ list.
-All user stories are originally put into the _Icebox_, including both MVP and wish list stories.

-- **Current/MVP**: Holds user stories that must be completed to meet the minimum project requirements (MVP).
-Once the MVP has been met, additional user stories may be moved from the _Icebox_.

-- **Completed**: Hold completed user stories.
+- **User stories**: User stories need to be formed properly using this template:<br>`As a <role>, I want <feature> so that <reason>`. <br>The _reason_ is optional if it's patently obvious.

 - **Wireframes**: Sketches of each screens's user interface for the major functionality of the application.

+- **Entity-Relationship-Diagram (ERD)**:
-- **Entity-Relationship-Diagram (ERD) (OPTIONAL: if more than one model used)**: A diagram of the app's models (one per data entity) and the relationships between them.
+(Optional): A diagram of the app's models (one per data entity) and the relationships between them.

-> User stories need to be formed properly using this template:<br>`As a <role>, I want <feature> so that <reason>`.
-The _reason_ is optional if it's patently obvious.
+- **Backlog**: Holds dev tasks that have yet to be moved to the _Current_ list.
+All dev tasks are originally put into the _Backlog_, including both MVP and wish list items.
+Pro Tip: Tag your MVP and wishlist items with different colored labels.

+- **Current**: Start with dev tasks that must be completed to meet the minimum project requirements (MVP).
+Once the MVP has been met, additional dev tasks may be moved from the _Backlog_.

+- **Completed**: Holds completed dev tasks.

 <br>
 <br>